-Sue was involved in every aspect of the school’s academic program, from serving as state test-coordinator, to academic advisor for students in grades 7-12, to developing the master schedule each year.
-She implemented the school’s curriculum which brought recognition as a California Distinguished School and No Child Left Behind – Blue Ribbon School.
-Additionally, Sue served as Chair of the Western Association of Schools and Colleges accreditation team that resulted in a six-year accreditation for the school.
+Sue was involved in every aspect of OCSA’s academic program, including serving as state test-coordinator, being the academic advisor for students in grades 7-12, and developing the master schedule each year.
+Sue implemented OCSA’s curriculum which brought recognition as a California Distinguished School and No Child Left Behind – Blue Ribbon School.
+Additionally, she served as Chair of the Western Association of Schools and Colleges accreditation team that resulted in a six-year accreditation for the school.

 Jon Kaplan is Executive Director of Part-time and MBA Executive Programs for The Haas School of Business at the University of California at Berkeley.
 From 2004 to 2012, he served as Assistant Dean at Chapman University’s Argyros School of Business where he led the Full-Time MBA, Flex MBA and Executive MBA Programs.
 He was also a part of the strategic planning team for the Argyros School and served as Faculty Athletics Representative for Chapman University.

 Jon is an MBA graduate with honors from the UCLA Anderson School of Management, and came to Chapman and Berkeley, after working for 5 years at UCLA Anderson, first as Associate Director of Admissions, and then as Associate Director of the Parker Career Management Center.
 Prior to getting his MBA, Jon graduated Cum Laude with a B.A. in Economics from UCLA and spent over a decade as Director of Operations for the UCLA Football Team, where he assisted the coaching staff in leading the team to national prominence.